Buris Chalmers Communications

 Angeline Schwab and Bill Graham met in 2019 while working together at the Official International Folk Festival of North Carolina, Folkmoot.
 When the Covid-19 pandemic struck Folkmoot programs were paused, and they started their own business.
 The name, Buris Chalmers, came from Angeline’s Grandmother Buris Crowell and Bill’s Grandfather Chalmers White.
 Both looked up to their grandparents as great role models and felt that they could honor them in the naming of their new cooperative.

-“Angie’s professional background includes building community processes for regional branding, organizational development, nonprofit management and communications in all its forms. ”
+“Angie’s professional background includes economic development programming, building community processes, regional branding, organizational development, nonprofit management and communications in all its forms.”

 Angeline Schwab was raised in the North Carolina mountains and spent summers running wild with packs of cousins, dogs, and raccoons on Bald Head Island along the Carolina coast.

-Angie’s professional background includes building community processes for regional branding, organizational development, nonprofit management and communications in all its forms.
+Angie’s professional background includes economic development programming, building community processes, regional branding, organizational development, nonprofit management and communications in all its forms.

 She’s inspired by working with mission-driven people and organizations and sees work as an opportunity to make the community a better place.

 Angie has managed a variety of festivals in Oregon, California and North Carolina.
 She’s led production teams for local, regional, national and international performing groups.
-She’s facilitated industry cluster development initiatives and communications activities for large organizations.
+She’s facilitated industry cluster development initiatives and communications services for governmental organizations.
 Serving as “Conductor” of work groups and weaving together results that reflect each participant’s creative input is her joy and specialty.

 Angie served as the Executive Director of Folkmoot USA (2015-2020) headquartered in the Historic Hazelwood School in Waynesville.
 She and her team transformed the organization from a single, annual two-week festival to a year-round arts and cultural organization that produced three annual festivals and 40+ special events, including concerts, dinners, and workshops.